-Your hair and the weather
+Your Hair and the Weather

-Hair & the Weather:
+Your Hair & the Weather:

-FALL what you need to know when the temperature drops; What changes do I need to make in my hair routine.
+What you need to know when the temperature drops; What changes do I need to make in my hair routine.

 Cooler weather can have you pulling out the hair dryer that has been tucked away all summer.